 Create your own customised inspiration map

-Before the great explorers of old set out on their journeys they would always draw a map of the territories they were about to enter: where was the food and the drinking water?
+Before the great explorers of old set out on their journeys they would always draw a map of the territory they were about to enter: where was the food and the water?
 Where were the deserts and the swamps, the helpful people and the dangerous ones?
 Even a sketch map was better than no map at all.

-These times of change that we are living through are a little like this.
-Nobody can predict what is going to happen tomorrow, let alone in a year’s time.
-So we are all explorers now.
+These times of change that we are living through are a bit like this.
+Nobody can predict what is going to happen tomorrow, let alone a week or a month from now.
+We have all become explorers.
+And like those great explorers of old, we will all succeed better if we have a sketch map to guide us.

-The final chapter of Inner Leadership shows us how to draw this map uniquely for ourselves.
+The final chapter of Inner Leadership shows you how to draw this map uniquely for yourself, by pulling together the key elements of everything you have explored in the book:

 • What you are working to create: your inspiring vision